-At the start of the year, you should elect a class representative.
-The rep, who will work with the second year MPhil rep and the two reps for students taking the MSc in Modern South Asia, will be responsible for keeping in touch with all the members of the class throughout the year.
+At the start of the year, you should elect two class representatives.
+The reps, who will work with the reps for students taking the MPhil in Modern South Asia, will be responsible for keeping in touch with all the members of the class throughout the year.
 The reps act as the link between staff and students; they represent the opinions and views of the class.
 The forum for communicating these views to the teaching staff is the Graduate Joint Consultative Committee (GJCC) meetings, which will usually take place on Wednesday of Week 4 each term and are where reps are asked to report any relevant feedback.